Every Black Mirror Episode, Ranked

+This list was previoiusly published.
+It has been updated to include episodes from Black Mirror’s sixth season.

-Anthologies are all the rage these days, from Ryan Murphy’s ever-expanding empire of mini-series to Joe Swanberg’s collection of romance shorts.
+Anthologies are all the rage these days, from Ryan Murphy’s ever-expanding empire of miniseries to Joe Swanberg’s collection of romance shorts.
 Yet no program has taken advantage of the elasticity of anthology storytelling quite like Charlie Brooker’s Black Mirror, trading pet themes, genres, creative personnel, and tones from one episode to the next.
-A newfangled, potentially disastrous technology pops up in each installment, giving the series a healthy sense of cohesion, but the four seasons aired so far could not be more all over the map.
+A newfangled, potentially disastrous technology pops up in each installment, giving the series a healthy sense of cohesion, but the six seasons aired so far couldn’t be more all over the map.
 Political satires and future dystopias, cop procedurals and war dramas, soulless nihilism and life-affirming humanism: If you dislike Black Mirror, perhaps you just haven’t found the right episode.

 Such a varied palette of styles and stories means that the series is naturally hit or miss.
 It delivers far more hits than misses, but hashing out which episode hits hardest can be helpful for a newbie who wants to customize their viewing order.
-Read on for Vulture’s definitive ranking of all 20 episodes of Black Mirror, from the worst to the best.
+Read on for Vulture’s definitive ranking of all 28 episodes of Black Mirror, from worst to best.

 The bad moms of Bad Moms have nothing on Rosemarie DeWitt’s Marie, the baddest mom of all.
 She thinks she’s only got her daughter’s best interests at heart when she signs the girl up for an experimental program that livestreams her vision to mommy’s iPad, but once young Sara hits her teen years, she doesn’t see the flagrant violation of her personal privacy that way.
 Situated on a shaky foundation — how could anyone in their right mind not see this idea’s potential for disaster? — and indelicately directed by Jodie Foster, this episode muddles its own commentary on the hazards of overzealous parenting and the emotional malformation resulting from it.
 If an episode insists on being dumb, the least it could do is be entertaining.
 “Arkangel” is neither.